Spirit of Shankly: Media

 On 18 June 2010, the Daily Mirror published an article urging fans to join Spirit Of Shankly in their fight against Hicks and Gillett.
-The increasing media exposure, not only from the Mirror but from the BBC and the Liverpool Echo, has seen the union increase its number of members as well as being contacted by Sky Sports News reporters on several big stories related to Liverpool F.C., such as the sacking of manager Rafael Benítez and the appointment of Roy Hodgson.
+Increasing media exposure from the Mirror, the BBC, and the Liverpool Echo helped the union grow its membership.
+SOS was frequently contacted by outlets like Sky Sports News regarding major club stories, including the sacking of manager Rafael Benítez and the appointment of Roy Hodgson.

-On 22 May 2012 the Daily Mirror published an article claiming that SoS is behind a campaign to have Rafael Benitez re-installed as manager after the sacking of Kenny Dalglish, Spirit of Shankly have denied any contact with either the Daily Mirror or Rafa Benitez regarding the job.
+On 22 May 2012, the Daily Mirror claimed SOS was behind a campaign to have Benítez re-installed as manager following the sacking of Kenny Dalglish.
+SOS denied having any contact with either the newspaper or Benítez regarding the position.

 Awards

-On 20 March 2014, SoS was named Cooperative Of The Year by the regional social enterprise organization, Social Enterprise North West.
+On 20 March 2014, SOS was named Cooperative of the Year by the regional social enterprise organization Social Enterprise North West.

+Notable supporters

+Below is a list of well-known people who are or were Liverpool supporters: